fafafariba/gem-search-ui/README.md

 # Gem Search UI

 ## Purpose
 To create an app with user interface that connects to RubyGems API using the wrapper [gem](https://github.com/rubygems/gems).
-Refer to [original prompt](https://github.com/fafafariba/gem-search-ui/blob/master/original-readme.md) for more information.
+Refer to the [original prompt](https://github.com/fafafariba/gem-search-ui/blob/master/original-readme.md) for more information.

 ## Instructions